Information Age: Different stage conceptualizations

 The Information Age also requires electricity to power the global networks of computers that process and store data.
-However, what dramatically accelerated the pace of adoption of The Information Age, as compared to previous ones, was the speed by which knowledge could be transferred and pervaded the entire human family in a few short decades.
+However, what dramatically accelerated the pace of The Information Age's adoption, as compared to previous ones, was the speed by which knowledge could be transferred and pervaded the entire human family in a few short decades.
 This acceleration came about with the adoptions of a new form of power.
 Beginning in 1972, engineers devised ways to harness light to convey data through fiber optic cable.
 Today, light-based optical networking systems at the heart of telecom networks and the Internet span the globe and carry most of the information traffic to and from users and data storage systems.

 There are different conceptualizations of the Information Age.
 Some focus on the evolution of information over the ages, distinguishing between the Primary Information Age and the Secondary Information Age.
 Information in the Primary Information Age was handled by newspapers, radio and television.
 The Secondary Information Age was developed by the Internet, satellite televisions and mobile phones.
 The Tertiary Information Age was emerged by media of the Primary Information Age interconnected with media of the Secondary Information Age as presently experienced.

 Others classify it in terms of the well-established Schumpeterian long waves or Kondratiev waves.
 Here authors distinguish three different long-term metaparadigms, each with different long waves.
 The first focused on the transformation of material, including stone, bronze, and iron.
-The second, often referred to as industrial revolution, was dedicated to the transformation of energy, including water, steam, electric, and combustion power.
+The second, often referred to as Industrial Revolution, was dedicated to the transformation of energy, including water, steam, electric, and combustion power.
 Finally, the most recent metaparadigm aims at transforming information.
 It started out with the proliferation of communication and stored data and has now entered the age of algorithms, which aims at creating automated processes to convert the existing information into actionable knowledge.